uc-cdis/BRH-documentation/docs/13-workspace_accounts.md

 Funding a workspace account with OCC Direct Pay has 2 major parts:

 1. Request BillingID
-2. Use Billing ID to provision Direct Pay funds for the Workspace Account
+2. Use BillingID to provision Direct Pay funds for the Workspace Account

 #### Request BillingID

-*Note: It can take up to a month to receive a Billing ID if you act promptly to complete each step.*
+*Note: It can take up to a month to receive a BillingID if you act promptly to complete each step.*

-1. Go to [**https://payments.occ-data.org**][OCC Payment Portal] or click on the Payment Solutions Portal link on the OCC Direct Pay tab for the workspace account request form.
+1. Go to [**https://payments.occ-data.org**][OCC Payment Portal] or click on the Payment Portal link on the OCC Direct Pay tab for the workspace account request form.
-       ![Screenshot showing where the OCC Payment Solutions Portal link can be found in the OCC Direct Pay form][img BRH logo]
+       ![Screenshot showing where the OCC Payment Portal link can be found in the OCC Direct Pay form][img BRH logo]
-2. Create an account for the OCC Payment Solutions Portal: Under Create Account, enter your email address and click “Request Token”. *Note: This should be an email address you check regularly, as relevant alerts will be sent here.*
+2. Create an account for the OCC Payment Portal: Under Create Account, enter your email address and click “Request Token”. *Note: This should be an email address you check regularly, as relevant alerts will be sent here.*
 3. You will receive an email with a 6-digit token within a couple minutes of your request.
 It may go to spam, so watch the Spam folder, as well.
 4. Copy your token from your email.
-Paste it into the Enter Token field on the OCC Payment Solutions Portal.
+Paste it into the Enter Token field on the OCC Payment Portal.
 Click Sign In.
-5. Successful sign-in will open a [Profile page][Payment Portal Profile] for your account on the OCC Payment Solutions Portal.
+5. Successful sign-in will open a [Profile page][Payment Portal Profile] for your account on the OCC Payment Portal.
 When you first create your account on the payment portal, you will not have any access requests.
        ![Screenshot showing payment portal profle page, showing no access requests at the bottom.][img BRH logo]
 6. Click the “request access” button.
 The form shown below will open.
 Complete the form and click Submit.
        ![Request Access form on OCC Payment Portal][img BRH logo]